Oliver Balaburski, conductor

 Schumann - Symphony 3 “Rhenish”

-Our spring concert will feature a selection of popular romantic and works under the baton of guest conductor Oliver Balabursky.
-The first half will include Stravinsky's Suite No. 1 and Beethoven Concerto No. 5 "Emperor" with young pianist Charissa Vandikas will be the guest soloist.
-Second half will present Schumann's Symphony # 3 "Rhenish".
-The two challenging parts of the program are expected to appeal to both our audiences and the musicians.
+Our spring concert will feature a selection of popular romantic works under the baton of guest conductor Oliver Balaburski.
+The program will include Stravinsky's Suite for Small Orchestra and Schumann's Symphony # 3 "Rhenish".
+Beethoven's popular Concerto No. 5 "Emperor" with young pianist Charissa Vandikas as soloist will close the program, celebrating the 250th anniversary of this iconic composer and the legacy of his indelible cultural influence.

 Praised for her “fabulous sense of style and musical expression well beyond her years”, Charissa Vandikas has been featured in CBC’s prestigious list, “30 hot Canadian classical musicians under 30”, and was recently honoured to receive the 2018 Developing Artist Grant for Classical Piano from the Hnatyshyn Foundation.
 She has won top prizes in various competitions, including the Canadian Music Competition, the CFMTA National Competition, and the Glenn Gould School Chamber Competition.
 Winning the Glenn Gould School's Concerto Competition two years in a row, she performed with orchestra in Koerner Hall alongside conductors Johannes Debuss and Tito Muñoz.